pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

 compile them statically, *our* build process becomes much more complex than a "simple", `configure, make, make install` cycle.

-Hence this directory has a large number of bash scripts each of which automate one simple step in the overall our build process.
+Hence this directory has a large number of shell scripts each of which automate one simple step in the overall our build process.

 ## The gory details ...

-The bash scripts in this directory automate the download, build, install, test and upload steps required to provide a complete build/test/release cycle of `pdf2htmlEX`.
+The shell scripts in this directory automate the download, build, install, test and upload steps required to provide a complete build/test/release cycle of `pdf2htmlEX`.